Does Shreejee Electronics offer Free Samples?

 - Holding Raw Material — To get price-breaks on raw material, we do our best to schedule-out deliveries from our vendors whenever possible.
 However, we can only hold inventory of material for your parts for a maximum period of 4 months.
 After this period, we’ll be happy to hold your material in our warehouse but we must invoice you for it.

-Keeping the above points in mind, we are able to support you with better pricing for bulk quantities over time.
+Keeping the above points in mind, we can support you with better pricing for bulk quantities over time.

 How does Shreejee Electronics coordinate Shipping?